 Spellman’s Update on Brexit Strategy

-10 January 2020 BREXIT UPDATE
+4th January 2021 BREXIT UPDATE

-Spellman has achieved the AEO Full Certification (GB AEO F/00393/18) and has ensured it has a UK EORI Number.
+Spellman is a global importer/exporter of goods and has achieved the AEO Full Certification (GB AEO F/00393/18) and an UK EORI Number (GB543809139000).